kstrikis/mcpmonkey-site/docs/intro.md

 2. **Browser Extension**: Interacts with Firefox and communicates with the MCP server

 These components work together through an internal WebSocket connection, allowing the AI tools to interact with your browser through the standardized MCP interface.

+In future versions, we plan to add a third component:

+3. **Custom MCP Scripts**: Website-specific JavaScript files (`.mcp.js`) that will enable AI assistants to interact with specific web applications through tailored tools

 ## Use Cases